Helping Victims Find Justice

 Fort Lauderdale Drunk Driving Accident Frequently Asked Questions FAQs

 In Florida, 2.1 percent of adults report driving after drinking too much within the past 30 days.
 Driving under the influence can make it very difficult for drivers to control their vehicles and increase accident risk, not to mention making accidents more serious when they do occur.
 Drunk drivers may struggle to respond appropriately to potential hazards or have reflexes slowed by the alcohol they have consumed.
-A high blood alcohol content in a driver who causes an accident can mean more severe injuries for the victim.
+In addition, a high blood alcohol content in a driver who causes an accident can mean more severe injuries for the victim.

 Talk to an attorney if you suspect that the other driver in your accident had a high blood alcohol content at the time of the accident, even if you suspect that the police did not charge the driver with drunk driving.